jeremymv2/k8s_manifests/kubevirt/README.md

-# Kubevirt
+# Kubevirt Playground

 ## Pre-requisites

 It is required to have checked the "Enable Kubevirt" Add-ons when creating the cluster.

-If enabled after creation, make sure `kubevirt` and `luigi` addons are enabled and healthy.
+If you wish to enable after the fact, make sure `kubevirt` and `luigi` addons are enabled and healthy in the cluster Addons UI.
-Ensure that all PODS are running in the `luigi-system` and `cdi` namespaces.
-These can take up to 10 minutes to go into Running state after a fresh cluster install.

 Export your KUBECONFIG environment variable